- Related policies and JCQ guidance

-- Ensure the SEND Team is fully supported in effectively implementing access arrangements and reasonable adjustments once approved.
+- Ensure the SEND and Access Arrangements Team is fully supported in effectively implementing access arrangements and reasonable adjustments once approved.

-- Ensure a written process is in place to not only check the qualification(s) of the appointed assessor(s) but that the correct procedures are followed as per Chapter 7 of the JCQ publication Access Arrangements and Reasonable Adjustments;
+- Ensure a written process is in place to not only check the qualification(s) of the appointed assessor(s) but that the correct procedures are followed as per the JCQ publication Access Arrangements and Reasonable Adjustments.

 - Provide and annually review a centre policy on the use of word processors in exams and assessments.

-- Ensure that the SEND Team employs good practice in relation to the Equality Act 2010;
+- Ensure that the SEND and Access Arrangements Team employs good practice in relation to the Equality Act 2010.

-- Ensure staff appointed to facilitate access arrangements for candidates are appropriately trained and understand the rules of the particular arrangement(s) and keeps a record of the content of training provided to facilitators for the required period;
+- Ensure staff appointed to facilitate access arrangements for candidates are appropriately trained and understand the rules of the particular arrangement(s) and keep a record of the content of training provided to facilitators for the required period.

 - Ensure that the criteria for candidates granted separate invigilation within the centre is clear, meets JCQ regulations and best meets the needs of individual candidates and remaining candidates in main exam rooms.

-- Be proactive to inform the SEND Team of any students under their care whom they believe need access arrangements;
+- Be proactive to inform the SEND and Access Arrangements Team of any students under their care whom they believe need access arrangements.

 Head of centre